 An express tour to Dynjandi, one of Iceland’s most spectacular waterfalls, whilst driving through the stunning Westfjords landscape.

-• Beautiful Onundarfjordur and the town of Flateyri
+• Beautiful Onundarfjordur and the village of Flateyri

-• The fishing village of Bolungarvik, the busiest fishing port in the Westfjords
+• The fishing town of Bolungarvik, the busiest fishing port in the Westfjords

-• Optional: Kaffi Sol farm for local specialities and to learn about the production of “harðfiskur“
+• Optional: Kaffi Sol for local specialities and to learn about the production of “hardfiskur“

 • Optional: Sudureyri village and the Seafood Trail